Insurance Institute for Highway Safety: 50th Anniversary crash test

 In 2009, the IIHS celebrated its 50 year anniversary.
 To illustrate how much automotive safety has progressed in five decades, IIHS tested a 1959 Chevrolet Bel Air crashing head-on, 40% offset with a 2009 Chevrolet Malibu at 40 mph.
 It put the video of the crash on the Internet and "the results were no surprise to anyone with a passing familiarity with cars."
 The Bel Air's occupant compartment was extensively damaged by the crash.
 Coupled with the car's lack of modern safety features such as airbags and seat belts, this resulted in the crash test dummy in the Bel Air recording forces that would have probably caused fatal injuries to a real driver.
 They "would not only hit the inside of the car and experience a large (and damaging acceleration) but the car would smash you on the inside."
 Sophisticated engineering and high-strength steel give modern vehicles a huge advantage.

 Head restraint evaluation

 This tested the vehicle's driver seat to determine effectiveness of the head restraints.
 The driver's seat was placed on a sled to mimic rear-end collisions at 20 mph.
 Rear-end collisions at low to moderate speeds typically do not result in serious injuries but they are common.
 In 2005, the IIHS estimated 25% of medical costs were related to whiplash injuries.

 The head restraint evaluation test was discontinued in 2022.

+The head restraint test was reintroduced and updated in the 27th of January, 2026 to provide a much more severe crash circumstance.
+The new test included the original 20mph crash test alongside a 30mph crash test.
+The metrics used to rate vehicles were updated.